 And guess what?
 If we’re constantly measuring by an external yardstick–the heft of the boob job; the brand of the cognac, the vehicle or the underwear; the exotica of the latest eco-tour–then validation of any kind will remain forever elusive.

 It’s an inside job, friends, and it can’t be bought.

 De Botton suggests that originality and creativity are two of the sanest paths through the material maze.
 Yes, the outer stimulus has its purpose–and that is to trigger the divine inspiration of your own creative gifts.

 Finding one’s inner compass requires putting down the figurative cell phone.
-Stop expecting the true guidance to come from ‘out there’ somewhere.
+Stop expecting true guidance to come from ‘out there’ somewhere.
 When you feel lost, seek direction within.

 Look at the people you truly admire.
 Do you think Johnny Depp, Beyonce, Norah Jones or Bill Gates would have achieved their creative pinnacles by following the herd?

 Your Hairdresser Knows For Sure

 My hairdresser is a talented, highly creative and delightful man, whose brother happens to be a talented, highly creative LA/world film director.
 Now in his 30’s, Charley has tapped his inner vision to lead a rich, satisfying and balanced life.